jgutman/mvesc/README.md

 *Installation*

-To install pycairo, download the distribution from [https://cairographics.org/pycairo/](https://cairographics.org/pycairo/) or and install using `cd pycairo; python setup.py install`.
-Or, install using `pip` as `pip install git+http://git.cairographics.org/git/pycairo` Test import using `python -c "import cairo"`.
 Install all other dependencies using `pip install -r requirements.txt`.
+Note that `pycairo` is installed directly from `git+http://git.cairographics.org/git/pycairo`.
+If you encounter difficulties, try installing pycairo separately with `pip install git+http://git.cairographics.org/git/pycairo`.

 *ETL*